HL7/livd/input/pagecontent/general-definitions.md

 Note that types and cardinality are aligned with values reported in the Integrating the Healthcare Enterpires (IHE) [Laboratory Analytical Workflow (LAW) Profile](https://www.ihe.net/resources/technical_frameworks/#PaLM) OBX-18 Equipment Instance Identifier.

-<h3> IVD Tests </h3>
+<h3> IVD Test Performed </h3>

-The IVD Test attributes are aligned with obvservation definition attributes and expressed using the [LIVD Observation Definition](StructureDefinition-observationdefinition-uv-livd.html) profile.
+The IVD Test Performed attributes are aligned with obvservation definition attributes and expressed using the [LIVD Observation Definition](StructureDefinition-observationdefinition-uv-livd.html) profile.

 <ul>
      <li> <b><i>Vendor Analyte Code</i></b> is one of two possible values: